Why asking good questions will help you leave a legacy.

 Let’s say you want to explore the game of chess.
 To start the process, you’ll want to isolate individual components of the game.
-For example, you want to explore the pieces, the chessboard, and the rules.
-Create distinct categories for each in your mind’s eye.
+For example, you'll want to explore the pieces, the chessboard, and the rules.
+Create distinct categories for each of these components in your mind’s eye.

 2. Explore the attributes of each component

 Let’s say we want to explore the chessboard.
-We know that it is an alternating set of boxes in two contrasting colours.
+We know that it is an alternating set of boxes in two contrasting colors.
 But what else do we know about it?
-Does it have to have a certain number of boxes for it to be a valid game?
-Does it matter whether the edge of the board starts with a light or a dark coloured box?
-If we now think about the pieces as well, we can ask further questions: how many pieces need to be on the board before a game is guaranteed to be won?
+Does it require a certain number of boxes to be considered a valid game?
+Does it matter whether the edge of the board starts with a light- or a dark-coloured box?
+And if we think about the pieces as well, we can ask further questions.
+How many pieces need to be on the board before a game is guaranteed to be won?
 What configuration of pieces assures a winning outcome?
 How many configurations are there?
 How do we train a computer to build those configurations?

 3. Explore uncharted spaces

-In this step, we’re focusing on what if questions, which requires a bit of idea sex to get it going.
-At this stage, we’re looking at the questions in the previous step and digging a little bit deeper.
+In this step, we’re focusing on What If? questions, which requires a bit of idea sex to get it going.
+At this stage, we'll be looking at the questions from the previous step and digging a little bit deeper.
 What would happen if we changed the rules of the game?
 What if we changed the points allocated to each piece?
-If the behavior of each piece changed?
+What if the behavior of each piece changed?
 Would that also change the number of steps required before a game can be won?
 Would it change the winning configurations too?

-As you can tell here, the options are limitless.
-This line of questioning will take you way deeper than 99.9% of other people will ever go.
-The questions that you ask above WON’T all be good questions.
+As you can tell here, the question options are limitless.
+This line of questioning will take you far deeper than 99.9% of other people will ever go.
+The questions that you ask won't all be good questions.
 In fact, many of them will be downright silly.
-But that’s why you take those questions through the vetting stage.
+But that’s why you'll take those questions through the vetting stage.

-To pass this stage, the question needs to be:
+To pass this stage, questions need to be: